henrikfroehling/Trakt.NET/README.md

 ---
 ### Where to get
 - Available on [Nuget.org](https://www.nuget.org/packages/TraktApiSharp)
-- Each release will also be published [here](https://github.com/henrikfroehling/TraktApiSharp/releases).
+- Each release will also be published on [traktapisharp.net](https://traktapisharp.net/downloads) and [here](https://github.com/henrikfroehling/TraktApiSharp/releases).
 ```
 PM> Install-Package TraktApiSharp
 ```